 Scroll down to the bottom of my "Michigan Under Siege" page for the growing list.

 If you want to pass any of this on, we would appreciate it.
 We need all the help we can get.
-(And we're worth it.)
+(And, by the way, we're worth it.)